fusionlanguage/fut/doc/reference.md

 array reference to it.
 In C++, dynamic array references are implemented as `std::shared_ptr`.

-Read-only and read-write array reference can point to either array storage or dynamic arrays.
-Read-only and read-write references must be used with care, because if the storage or dynamic array gets destroyed, the read-only/read-write reference becomes a dangling reference and must not be dereferenced.
+Read-only and read-write array references can point to either array storage or dynamic arrays.
+Read-only and read-write references must be used with care because if the storage or dynamic array gets destroyed, the read-only/read-write reference becomes a dangling reference and must not be dereferenced.